Graphing, homotopy groups of spheres, and spaces of long links and knots: Introduction

 \subsection{Acknowledgments}

-This work was supported by the Louisiana Board of Regents Support Fund, contract number LEQSF(2019-22)-RD-A-22.
-We thank Mark Behrens, Ryan Budney, Danica Kosanovi\'c, and Victor Turchin for useful conversations.
+This work was supported by the Louisiana Board of Regents Support Fund, contract number LEQSF(2019-22)-RD-A-22 and by the National Science Foundation, Award No.~DMS-2405370.
+We thank Mark Behrens, Ryan Budney, Neeti Gauniyal, Danica Kosanovi\'c, and Victor Turchin for useful conversations.
+We thank the referee for a careful reading and helpful comments.